sohailmamdani/sohailmamdani.github.io/_posts/from-jamf-to-chef-part-2.markdown

 - Chef is *NOT* a replacement for Jamf.
 - Chef *IS* a replacement for some of the components of Jamf.

+Let me expound on that a bit.
+If you're expecting Chef to do EVERYTHING that Jamf does - MDM, software installation and patching, provide a Self Service-like app store, all of that, then you'll be disappointed.
+That's not the best way to leverage Chef's strengths.

 ##### So wait - what does Chef do, exactly?

 Chef describes itself as an "infrastructure automation" system.
 Here's how they describe it: